 - Feeding the pandas (this step felt like the opposite of work to me and was incredible)

 Every morning, the caretaker would guide the pandas into their indoor inclosure and we’d begin our work by cleaning the outside enclosure.
-This meant sweeping and shoveling up 2-4 trashcans full of panda poop across a relatively large enclosure.
+This meant sweeping and shoveling up to 2-4 trashcans full of panda poop across a relatively large enclosure.
 It felt like good, honest work to me.
 It felt wonderful to help.
 But, you do definitely break a sweat doing it!
 Not to go into too much detail, but panda poop mostly just looks like piles of crushed bamboo, so it isn’t too smelly (see below image for reference).

 Then, the guides would let the pandas back outside and we’d clean the inside enclosure, which would usually consist of 1-2 more trash cans of panda poop and leftover parts of bamboo.
 Some days, we’d also hose down and mop the inside enclosure.

 Then, we’d break up a few dozen bamboo stalks for the pandas to eat.
 This was actually pretty fun and mostly just meant we got to bang bamboo against the ground.

 Most importantly, we fed the pandas 2-3 times a day, which was the highlight of the trip (and my freakin’ year)!
 We chopped up what the caretakers referred to as “panda bread” and weighed it carefully, since every panda got a set amount based on their weight.
 The panda bread came in big dense loaves and we cut it into slices, so the pandas could easily grab it with their paws or mouth.
 We’d also add in an apple or cut up a few large carrots for them if the caretaker requested it.